karihigh/s3_code-of-music/01_song-attributes.md

 **Instrument layers (in order of appearence)**
+- Acoustic drum, with distortion.
+    Use of the bass drum, snare, hi-hat and crash.
+No toms or other cymbals.
-- Acoustic drum, with distortion (bass, snare, hi-hat, crash) Many ghost notes on the snare and hi-hat
+    Many ghost eighth notes and fills on the snare and hi-hat.
+    The pattern builds a melody that is more noticeable than a simple accompaniment of the song.
 - Electric guitar, distorted riff
-    Very stereo
+    Starts simple but in the interludes it divides into a very marked stereo.
+    In the second verse it disappears and comes back again in the second interlude.
 - Analogue synth deep bass
-    Simple and continuos
+    Simple and continuos melody, three chords per bar.
 - Female voice, airy, reverbed
 - Female choirs, almost spooky
 - Down tuned whispered words